daniyar15/hireme-server-1/README.md

   company,                 // is company (true - author is company, false - author is user)
   author: {
-      id,                  // company id for company or user id for user name                 // fullname for user or company name for company },
+      id,                  // company id for company or user id for user name,                // fullname for user or company name for company avatar
+  },
   title,
   text,